 While many share the holidays with family and friends, others remember loved ones who have passed away or suffer with an illness.

 The holidays can be sad and painful times as we remember loved ones who have passed away or suffer with an illness.
 We may question God, His love, and His sovereignty in our lives.

 But God is not unloving or cruel—He desires these struggles to be times of great spiritual growth (James 1:2–4).

 If you have struggled through the holidays in the past, why not decide to make this year different?

 There are many ways to remember your lost loved one; but to truly have a joyous holiday, focus on the love, mercy, grace, and goodness of our Creator and Savior and share the gospel with others who are hurting.
-Hebrews 12:1–2, 1 Corinthians 15:55–57, Proverbs 3:5–6, Philippians 4:7, Isaiah 55:8, and Romans 15:13 are just a few verses on which to focus our minds and hearts during this season.
+Hebrews 12:1–2, 1 Corinthians 15:55–57, Proverbs 3:5–6, Philippians 4:7, Isaiah 55:8, and Romans 15:13 are just a few verses on which to focus our minds and hearts.

-We can find peace and hope during this holiday season, as we look to the Author and Finisher of our faith, Jesus Christ.
+We can find peace and hope during holidays, as we look to the Author and Finisher of our faith, Jesus Christ.

 Answers in Genesis is an apologetics ministry, dedicated to helping Christians defend their faith and proclaim the good news of Jesus Christ.